A sharp gradient estimate and $W^{2,q}$ regularity for the prescribed mean curvature equation in the Lorentz-Minkowski space: Introduction

 \begin{theorem} Assume $N\geq 3$, $x_0 \in \RN$, $R>0$, $\rho \in C^1(\RN)$, $q>N$ and $\beta:=\frac{2N}{q}$.
 Let $u \in C^3(\RN)$ be a strictly spacelike classical solution of \eqref{eq:BI2} and suppose that $K_R(x_0)$ is bounded.
 Then there exist $\gamma \in \left(0,\frac{1}{N}\right)$ and $c>0$, both depending on $N$ only, such that

 \end{theorem} The gradient estimate in Theorem \ref{teo:mainestimate} is sharp for two reasons.
 First, in contrast to what we proved in \cite{BIA}, we are able to reach the sharp regularity threshold $q>N$ and we do not assume any global integrability assumption on $\rho$.
 In particular Theorem \ref{teo:mainestimate} can be applied to entire constant or asymptotically constant mean curvature hypersurfaces, provided that $K_R(x_0)$ is a bounded subset of $\RN$.
 This assumption plays a crucial role in the proof of Theorem \ref{teo:mainestimate} as we consider integral quantities over the Lorentz ball involving $v^\gamma$ and $\rho$ (see \eqref{monotform}).
 However, when $u\in L^\infty(\RN)$ then $K_R(x_0)$ is automatically bounded, for any choice of $x_0$, $R$, as shown in Lemma \ref{lem:boundedLorentzballX}-(i).
-The same conclusion holds true even when $u$ is not globally bounded and possibly asymptotic to the light-cone at infinity provided that $|\nabla u(x)| \to 1$ not too fast, as $|x|\to+\infty$, and $R$ is sufficiently small, see Lemma \ref{lem:boundedLorentzballX}-(ii).
+The same conclusion holds true even when $u$ is not globally bounded and possibly asymptotic to the light-cone at infinity, i.e. such that $|\nabla u(x)|\to 1$ as $|x|\to +\infty$, provided that $R$ is sufficiently small, see Lemma \ref{lem:boundedLorentzballX}-(ii).
+We also stress that the hypothesis $u \in C^3(\RN)$ can be relaxed, but for our purposes (see the proof of Theorem \ref{teo:w2qregmin}) it does not change the analysis since we use it for smooth approximating solutions as in \cite{BS, BIA}.

 Next, when considering the solution of \eqref{eq:BI2} vanishing at infinity, i.e. the unique weak solution of the Born-Infeld equation

+we deduce the following result.
+Before stating the proposition, we first recall the definition of weak solution to \eqref{eq:BI}. \begin{definition} We say that $u\in \X$ is a {\em weak solution} of \eqref{eq:BI} if for all $\psi \in\X$ we have